sudhackar/sudhackar.github.io/_posts/2019-11-25-gynvael-reversing-challenge-writeup.md

 [gynvael](https://twitter.com/gynvael) submitted a challenge for winja CTF which was held onsite at [Nullcon](https://nullcon.net/website/) 2018.
 AFAIK no team there was able to solve it.

 While looking at my inbox recently I found the challenge files and finally decided to give it a try.
 I don't have a description of the chall, just have the file.
 It was a reversing challenge and a pyc was provided.
+You can download the challenge [here](https://drive.google.com/file/d/16rn-I7I24m-V5mSQC3fINbf34bZP6W5Y/view?usp=sharing)

 ```sh
 $ file risky.pyc